HMR1200 - Electric trowel Vevor - Free user manual and instructions

 2.7 Spiderbox

-The vertical output shaft of the gearbox connects to a cast hub called spiderbox.
-The spiderbox has 4 arms that extend outward that are used attachment of blades or other accessories.
+The vertical output shaft of the gearbox connects to a cast hub called the spiderbox.
+The spiderbox has 4 arms that extend outward that are used for attachment of blades or other accessories.
 Remember: when the gearbox output shaft rotates, so does the spiderbox assembly.

 2.8 Blades